rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 for the sake of testing.
 Instead, we need to find a way to make our test code work correctly with our existing design.

 This is a situation in which interior mutability can help!
-We’ll store the `sent_messages` within a `RefCell<T>`, and then the `send` method will be able to modify `sent_messages` to store the messages we’ve seen.
+We’ll склад the `sent_messages` within a `RefCell<T>`, and then the `send` method will be able to modify `sent_messages` to склад the messages we’ve seen.
 Listing 15-22 shows what that looks like:

 src/lib.rs